 Safe Routes to School is a national program seeking to increase the number of students and parents safely walking and bicycling to school.
 Whether through bicycle and pedestrian education classes, improved sidewalks and bike lanes, or enforcing school zone speed limits, our community is working together to make walking and bicycling to school a viable choice for students and parents!

-The Fort Collins Safe Routes to School program reached nearly 14,000 local schoolchildren and 2,000 adults in 2013 with education and encouragement programming.
+In 2013, the Safe Routes to School program reached nearly 14,000 local schoolchildren and 2,000 adults with education and encouragement programming.
 In addition, many sidewalk and road improvements were made, creating a safer environment for Fort Collins families who choose to walk or bike to school.
+Check out the complete annual report or this handy one page of highlights!

 When a Kid Owns the Road